Nitrocosm/obs-garmin-replay/README.md

 ## Support

 **There is no support for this plugin.** It works on my machine.
-If it doesn't work on yours, that's unfortunate.
+If it doesn't work on yours, that's unfortunate, unless you have me on Discord, in which case you get priority support.

 Feature requests will be ignored unless they are really funny.